1 - Overview

 Detailed description

-• Add Tag button can be clicked to create and add a tag, or add an existing tag
+• Add Tag Click the button to create and add a tag, or add an existing tag

-• Up to 50 tags can be added
+• You can add up to 50 tags

-• Added new tags are applied after the service creation is completed
+• The newly added tags are applied after the service creation is completed

 • Once creation is complete, check the created resource on the Resource List page.

-Event Streams service can view and edit the full resource list and detailed information.
-Event Streams Details page consists of Details, Tags, Activity History tabs.
+The Event Streams service lets you view and modify the complete list of resources and their detailed information.
+The Event Streams Details page consists of the Details, Tags, Activity Log tabs.

 To view detailed information about the Event Streams service, follow these steps.

 2. On the Service Home page, click the Event Streams menu.
-It navigates to the Event Streams List page.
+2. Go to the Event Streams list page.

-3. Click the resource to view detailed information on the Event Streams List page.
-It navigates to the Event Streams Details page.
+3. On the Event Streams List page, click the resource to view detailed information.
+3. Go to the Event Streams Details page.

-• Event Streams Details The top of the page displays status information and information about additional features.
+• Event Streams Details At the top of the page, status information and additional feature details are displayed.

 CategoryDetailed description

-• Error: Cluster is in a state where a failure occurred while performing a task
+• Error: The cluster encountered a failure while performing a task

 • Start: Start a stopped cluster